heptarch/heptarch.github.io/projects.md

    scientists of "the same high quality as required for distinguished pure research in our universities".
-But there is as much managerial nous to scouting, building, and managing teams for scientific research as there is for professional sports, though the conventional ideas about genius, and conventional institutional arrangements, obscure this.
+But there is as much managerial nous to scouting, building, and managing teams for scientific research as there is for professional sports, though conventional ideas about genius (and conventional institutional arrangements) obscure this fact.

 This is determinative: "Years of experience have taught us that the type and quality of men selected for our research, the environment that we provide, and the distance in their work that